withastro/docs/src/pages/installation.md

 ### Next Steps

 Success!
 You're now ready to start developing!
-Jump over to our [Quickstart Guide](/quick-start#start-your-project) for a 30-second walkthrough on how to start & build your new Astro project!
+Jump over to our [Quickstart Guide](/quick-start#start-your-project) for a 30-second walk-through on how to start & build your new Astro project!

 📚 Learn more about Astro's project structure in our [Project Structure guide](/core-concepts/project-structure).
 📚 Learn more about Astro's component syntax in our [Astro Components guide](/core-concepts/astro-components).
 📚 Learn more about Astro's file-based routing in our [Routing guide](core-concepts/astro-pages).